gradleupdate/knotx-docker/README.md

 ### Using the base image

 The image is intended to be used by extension using the Docker `FROM` directive.
+We use the Knot.x Docker image in the [Knot.x Starter Kit](https://github.com/Knotx/knotx-starter-kit) - the best way to start a new Knot.x project.

 ```Dockerfile
 FROM knotx/knotx:2.0.0-RC2